apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-body-style.md

 ### Page style definitions in the preamble

 #### Conventional language and maths options
-A certain style of typesetting (here UK English) can be selected by importing for following packages
+A certain style of typesetting (here UK English) can be selected by importing the following packages
 ```tex
 \usepackage[UKenglish]{babel} % British English conventions
 \usepackage[UKenglish,cleanlook]{isodate}   % Date format: day month year